SaltyAom/form-app/README.md

 | Debugging (Logic) | ✅ | |
 | Debugging (UI) |  | ✅ |
 | Debugging (Logic) | ✅ | |

+Remember that frontend is mostly about User Interface, and Flutter really nailed that.